stancl/payu_opencart_3/README.md

 The repo is primarily for internal use but I made it public in case it helps anyone.
 There's no guarantee of support or long-term maintenance.

 To differentiate between this repo and the original one, we use our own versioning, starting from 1.0.0.

+## Installation

+Download this repo as a zip, extract the folder, and then compress the *contents* of that folder into a new zip that ends in `.ocmod.zip`.

 ## Testing cards